bartificer/programming-by-stealth/docs/pbs34.md

 To illustrate this larger point, I want to draw your attention to a few aspects of my sample solution.

 Firstly, because there is so much to test here, it made my life easier to split my test suite into multiple files.
-One file defines some variables and functions I make use of thoughout my test suite, including a few very general tests.
+One file defines some variables and functions I make use of throughout my test suite, including a few very general tests.
 Then three separate files define the tests for each of the three prototypes.
 So, four `.js` files in total.

 If you look at my QUnit test runner (`test/index.html`), you’ll see how easy it is to split up your tests – create the files, then import each into the test runner with a separate `<script>` tag: